 Hire an Experienced Attorney for Michigan OWI Causing Death

 Michigan OWI causing death is a serious felony.
 If the courts charged you or a family member with this offense, you should act fast.
-An experienced Michigan drunk driving defense attorney will look at how you can beat the charge.
+An experienced Michigan drunk driving defense attorney will examine how you can beat the charge.
 We can work on reducing a serious charge or making your case for the most lenient sentence possible.
 Talk to Royal Oak-based attorney Derrick George to safeguard your rights.
 Call us at 248-470-4300.